yh-luo/freezed_weather/README.md

 #### After Dart 3.0 & Flutter 3.10

 - Updated to build with Flutter 3.13.9.
-- Note: This version is incompatible with previous versions.
-Use tag `4.0` to fetch earlier scripts.
+- Note: Use tag `4.0` to fetch earlier scripts to work with Flutter versions < 3.10.

 #### Update `hydrated_bloc` to 9.0.0